Tips for Writing That Pesky Paper

 6. You’re Going to Be Okay

 Above all, what I’ve learned as a Writing Center tutor is that everyone is just figuring out what they’re doing as they go along.
+Anyone can benefit from tutoring, even from professional tutoring services (see these wyzant reviews for one example).
 I get freshmen all the time who come in, overwhelmed by the workload and scared of their prospective futures, and they ask me if I have any advice.
 On the other hand, I get seniors, a month out from graduation, who have come full-circle in their college journeys.
 They are just as overwhelmed and scared and in need of reassuring words.
 I will say to you the same thing that I say to them: You will be okay.
 You will get through this assignment, you will get through this semester, you will get through college and you will come out on the other side a better, more educated, capable person who will succeed in reaching their goals.

 Just breathe.
 The semester is almost over.